kienerj/pycdxml/chemdraw_tools/chemdraw_converter/README.md

 The issues with this basic read/write mechanism is, that the reading and writing can all work without error but the resulting file might still not be readable by ChemDraw either due to a error in the code or an unknown object or property.
 Currently unknown elements simply get ignored (and logged).

-It also means that every type has an `CDXType` implemention even INT8, INT16 etc which is a bit ugly really but it "unifies" the design.
+It also means that every type has an `CDXType` implementation even INT8, INT16 etc. which is a bit ugly really but it "unifies" the design.
 Again there is room for improvement and simplification.